Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-10/lesson-10.md

 1. Record the functioning app, describing the process and finished product.
 2. Zip the project folder, with the recording in it.
-3. Upload the zip folder.
+3. Upload the zipped folder.